University of Vermont Overview

 - The 2% student loan default rate at UVM is better than the national rate of 10.1%.
 That's a good sign that you may be able to pay off student loans easier than your peers at other schools can.

-- Although it may not be available for every major, the doctor's degree is the highest award a student can attain at UVM.
+- The doctor's degree is the highest award offered at UVM.

-- A student who earns a bachelor's degree from UVM makes roughly $47,300 a year.
-This is 16% more than their peers from other colleges and universities.
+- Students who graduate from UVM with a bachelor's degree make about $47,300 a year.
+That's 16% more than those who graduate from other schools.

 University of Vermont Rankings